-Direct Current was first produced by Italian physicist Alessandro Volta, who invented the first chemical battery known as the voltaic pile in 1799.
-However, electric current was not understood until Andre-Marie Ampere theorized that the carrier of electric current was a positively charged particle.
+Direct current was discovered by Italian physicist Alessandro Volta, who invented the first chemical battery in 1799.
+However, electric current was not very well understood until Andre-Marie Ampere theorized that the carrier of electric current was a positively charged particle.
 In his theory, current flowed from a terminal with a surplus of positive charges to a terminal with a deficiency of positive charges.

-where I is current in amperes, Q is the quantity of charge (electricity) in coulombs (C) and t is time in seconds.
+Where I is the current in Amperes, Q is the quantity of charge in Coulombs, and t is the time in seconds.

 Therefore, 1 Ampere is defined as the flow of 1 Coulomb of charge per second.

-As mentioned earlier, current is defined as the rate of flow of electric charge.
+Electric current is defined as the rate of flow of electric charge.
 The charge is carried by electrons, so current can be thought of as the rate of flow of electrons.
-An electron has a charge of -1.602 × 10-19 C. This number is negative because electrons are negatively charged.
-This means 1 Coulomb of charge has 6.2415 x 1018 electrons and therefore, 1 Ampere is the flow of 6.2415 x 1018 electrons per second.
+One electron has a charge of -1.602 × 10-19 Coulombs.
+The number is negative because electrons are negatively charged.
+This means that 1 Coulomb of charge has 6.2415 x 1018 electrons, and therefore 1 Ampere is the flow of 6.2415 x 1018 electrons per second.

 - Solar Cells

 - Power Supplies

 By definition, an anode is the electrode through which current flows into a device.
 The cathode is the electrode through which current flows out of a device.
 There is a useful mnemonic called “ACID” to help remember this.
 ACID stands for “Anode Current Into Device”.
 This is important to keep in mind because it means that the anode and cathode on a battery changes depending on whether the battery is charging or discharging:

 Hope you found this tutorial on direct current helpful!
 Feel free to leave a comment below if you have a question or comment about anything…